BossHobby/Docs/docs/Quick-Start-Guide.md

 ## Flashing a Hex File

+!!! warning

+    Ensure your transmitter is turned **OFF** before attempting to flash firmware.
+This helps avoid issues getting into bootloader caused by some fcs which don't follow good design practise.

 Open the Configurator.
 Click on the `Flash` tab to go to the firmware flash page.

 !!! info